 Obama administration officials confess that they believe Israeli action will preempt our policy debate, as Israel’s tolerance for an Iranian nuke is significantly lower than our own.
 But subcontracting American national security to Israel is an appalling notion, and we cannot assume that an Israeli action would not provoke a wider regional conflict into which the United States would be drawn.

 Thus America must strike now lest it be drawn into a “wider regional conflict” that Iran is unlikely to instigate in the first place?
-With troops in Afghanistan and Iraq and supposedly still fighting a Global War on Terror, it appears the US is already quite involved in a wider Middle Eastern conflict.
+With troops in Afghanistan and Iraq and supposedly still fighting a Global War on Terror, it appears America is already quite involved in a wider Middle Eastern conflict.

 The very reason Iran is developing nuclear weapons and long-range missiles is because it is afraid of Israel and the United States.
 Pletka believes that Iran is bullying us all into accepting it as a nuclear power while hardly anyone in Washington likes the notion of that — and Israel is unlikely to accept it.